awalterschulze/blog/content/post/monads-for-goprogrammers.md

 ```

 This means we can compose two functions that return embellished types, if the embellishment defines `fmap` and `join`.
-These two functions are required to be defined for a type, for that type to be a `monad`.
+For a type to be a `monad`, these two functions need to be defined for it.

 ## Join